top of page

 Seeing other people online craving to get back to the way things were, to be able to hug, kiss, date, and make love, appears very alien to me because that desire for intimate contact no longer exists within me...
 Even though it sure did, like a decade ago, it decreased significantly afterwards.

-It feels strange when I'm comparing myself with others on the regard of physical intimacy, because it's as if I too am supposed to desire it.
-However, as long as I have something to do in the time I have, said intimacy is far, far from important to me.
+It feels strange when I'm comparing myself with others in the regard of physical intimacy, because it's as if I too am supposed to desire it.
+However, as long as I have something to do in the time I have, intimacy is far, far from important to me.
 I'm not talking necessarily about sex but about even glimpses of affection.
 It appears I no longer have a desire, let alone need, to love and to be loved.

 Therefore, it seems that my initial theory about solitude was correct.
 Humans (at least some, in this case), as adaptable animals, can adapt so well into an environment to the extent of even being able to overcome things we see as fundamental to human life, such as the quest for a partner to be your companion and to provide for your needs.
 At least some, can, like Beethoven and Issac Newton, who died alone?